bellcom/ktc.dk/scripts/import/README.md

 ### netvaerk.ktc.dk
 The 6 exported JSON files, are to be placed in the `scripts/json/import/var` folder.
+On the test server there is a set of files for production

 The entities that are to be imported are defined in config.php in the `json/import` folder.